 Fortunately, American Adoptions is here to help.
 As a licensed, national adoption agency, we work with hundreds of hopeful adoptive parents across the country, giving you plentiful options for adoptive parents in Ohio and beyond.
-When you work with our agency, our specialists will help you find the perfect match based on what you want from your adoption experience.
+When you work with our agency, our specialists will help you find the perfect match based on what you want from your adoption in Ohio experience.

 And if you’re an adoptive parent, you may be curious on how to get started towards creating the best adoptive profile.
 How do you portray your personality and true desire to become a parent, all in a short video?
 This blog entry gives some tips on what to include and provides other helpful links to get started.

 If you’re searching for prospective adoptive parents in Ohio, give us a call anytime at 1-800-ADOPTION.
 You can also contact us online to request free information or view our adoptive parents’ profiles here.
 When you contact American Adoptions, an adoption professional will be happy to answer any questions you may have when it comes to your search for finding the best adoptive family.